 - Applications are taken Monday-Friday, 8:30am-4:00pm.
 Call 610-344-6735 to make an appointment.

 - The fee is $75 payable by cash or credit card.
+There is a $2.00 processing fee for using credit cards.
 Checks and money orders are not accepted.
 This fee cannot be waived.
 If for any reason the marriage does not take place, there is no refund.

-- There is a three-day waiting period before the license is valid so application must be made at least three days but not more than 60 days before the marriage date.
-(The chart below shows the application day and corresponding issue/valid day.)
+- There is a three-day waiting period before the license is valid so application must be made at least three days but, not more than 60 days before the marriage date.
+See chart below.

 |Application Made||Issued Processed|